mariadb-corporation/MaxScale/Documentation/Tutorials/Using-MaxGUI-Tutorial.md

     Visualization, Settings, Logs Archive, Query Editor
 8. Expand/Collapse the graphs
 9. Graph annotation configuration.
+10. Active Operations Bar: This bar chart represents the proportion of active operations on the server relative to the total number of connections.
+The value displayed is the ratio of `active_operations` to `connections`, providing a visual gauge of server activity.

 ## Create a new MaxScale object